Making things happen

-Students developed confidence and improved networking skills by taking part in a project at Central Saint Martins, which also boosted student employability and alumni engagement.
+Read how students developed their confidence and networking skills by taking part in a project at Central Saint Martins, which also boosted student employability and alumni engagement.

-Executed as a student work placement scheme, a two-day symposia and live art event gave UAL students experience in all aspects of event production.
+Learn how a two-day symposia and live art event gave students experience in all aspects of event production.

 Graduate case studies

-These articles draw on the graduate experience to understand transitions from higher education to professional life.
+The case studies below draw on the graduate experience to understand transitions from Higher Education to professional life.

-Artist and gallery manager/curator Alex Gough knows the value of making art visible to others.
-Alex, who graduated in 2005, started exhibiting during his first 12 months of joining the BA Painting course at Camberwell College of Art.
+Read how artist and gallery manager/curator Alex Gough started exhibiting during his first 12 months of joining the BA Painting course at Camberwell.